dawsonblack/UIP/src/main/resources/ISSUES.md

 -pictures could be formatted better
 -need to fill in missing images
 -add the ability to just press enter and search
--check the grammar of the descriptions
+-check the grammar of the descriptions past 27
--make the formatting of the about paragraph better: font, background, max-width -about us links don't work
+-make the formatting of the about paragraph better: font, background, max-width -the background is distracting and sometimes makes text unreadable

 NOTES FROM ABDI: